 Hereditary amyloidosis is passed down from parents to their children (inherited).
 Genes may also play a role in primary amyloidosis.

 Other types of amyloidosis are not inherited.
 They include:

 - Senile systemic: seen in people older than 70

 - Secondary: results from diseases such as cancer of the blood cells (myeloma)

 Specific conditions include:

-A liver transplant may be helpful.
+Treatment to improve the function of damaged organs will help relieve some symptoms of hereditary amyloidosis.
+A liver transplant may be helpful to reduce the creation of harmful amyloid proteins.
 Talk to your health care provider about treatments.

 Amyloidosis - hereditary; Familial amyloidosis